99darwin/nouncaster/NOUNRANK.md

 - Noun (score of 4) leaves a comment (weight of 2.5), and likes (weight of 2); post’s score = 20.

 Compare the above scenario with one from Post A:
-- Post A—The 2 Nouns (combined score of 2), comment (weight of 2.5), and like (weight of 2); the post’s score = 10.
+- Post A — The 2 Nouns (combined score of 2), comment (weight of 2.5), and like (weight of 2); the post’s score = 10.
-- Post B—Noun (score of 4) leaves a comment (weight of 2.5) and likes (weight of 2), which equals the post’s score of 20.
+- Post B — Noun (score of 4) leaves a comment (weight of 2.5) and likes (weight of 2), which equals the post’s score of 20.

 The sum (overall score) of a Noun will impact which posts are deemed essential.
 This satisfies our goal of “Nounishness.”
-We could include as many ‘traits’ as possible (given the time) to the algo.
-The score of a Noun/user’s posts could also act as a ‘trait’ (it matters if your posts are high quality or low quality).
+We could include as many ‘traits’ as possible to the algo.
+The score of a user’s posts will also act as a ‘trait’ (it matters if your posts are high quality or low quality).
+This is how a user's NounRank score will keep increasing overtime.

 ## Addendum

 ### Possible Traits and Scores (demonstrative purposes only, numbers and weights are subject to change in a live environment).

-- Owning a Noun (already covered): 1
+- Owning a Noun: 1
 - Owning 1+ Nouns*: Sqrt(Nouns Owned)
+- Number of props voted: 1.2
+- Number of props voted with reason: 1.5
 - In the community for less than 3 months: 1.5
 - In the community for 3 months+: 2
 - In the community for 12 months+: 3
 - OGs (first 6 months): 5
 - Total accumulated post-score: Post Score/10

+This all adds up to give your total NounRank score overtime.

 *Introduced a “Quadratic Cost” (the cost of owning more than one Noun increases quadratically, not linearly):
 - Owning 1 Noun adds 1 to your score (sqrt(1) = 1).